 We design, develop and manufacture advanced battery and battery systems for the transportation, electric grid stationary storage and mobile computing end-markets.
-We believe that our battery and battery systems contain a unique combination of important characteristics that enable us to offer battery solutions that are competitive with the most advanced currently-available lithium-ion and non-lithium ion battery technologies.
 Our proprietary Lithium Ion SuperPolymer® technology, our expertise in the design and development of large-format prismatic (flat) battery systems, coupled with our emission-free manufacturing process provide our existing and potential customers with significant benefits.